 A One-Wall, Three-Wall or Four-Wall player that achieved NATIONAL USHA RANKING in OPEN SINGLES or DOUBLES COMPETITION.
 Junior, Collegiate or Master achievement is not a consideration in the selection process.

-- Players must be a dominant singles or doubles player, over 40 years of age, in one-wall, three- or four-wall for a minimum period of five years.
+- Players must be a dominant singles or doubles player, over 40 years of age, in one-wall, three- or four-wall, and retired from serious Open competition for a minimum period of five years.

 - Players will be considered for their singles or doubles ability.

 - Players considered for induction must have succeeded at the Open National Championship Level.

 - The criteria for nominations as a Contributor to the game are outstanding, unselfish service to the game of handball on a national level.

 - The criteria for nominations for the Robert W. Kendler Award are outstanding, unselfish service to the game of handball on a regional level.

 The Carl Porter Award was established in 2005 to honor those who have performed outstanding service to the USHA at the national level.
 The award is named after the USHA’s second president, Carl Porter, who is considered the savior and architect of the modern day USHA.
 Considerations for this award include any positions held in the USHA, any USHA tournaments managed, material written for inclusion in USHA publications (instructional articles and stories).
 Also considered are if the candidate has held any USHA clinics and made any contributions or been a part of any other volunteer related activities.

 To nominate someone, please complete the Carl Porter Award form and e-mail to [email protected], or mail completed form to: Mike Dau, C/O Lake Forest College, 555 N. Sheridan Road, Lake Forest, Ill.
 60045.

 1. Any current USHA member may nominate a person for consideration for induction to the Hall of Fame.